Ringloop/mr-plow/README.md

 ![image](https://user-images.githubusercontent.com/7256185/141697554-4e6f86d8-06e4-4c22-aea5-30145e40fc41.png )

 ### Usage:
-Mr-Plow can execute many queries in parallel.
+Mr-Plow essentially executes queries on a relational database and writes these data to ElasticSearch.
-Specify a timestamp/date column in the queries in order to get only newly updated/inserted data.
+The configured queries are run in parallel, and data are written incrementally, it's only sufficient to specify a timestamp/date column in the queries in order to get only newly updated/inserted data.

-Configuration template example:
+This is a basic configuration template example, where we only specify two queries and the endpoint configuration (one Postgres database and one ElasticSearch cluster:
 ```yaml
 # example of config.yml
 pollingSeconds: 5 #database polling interval